RapidRabbit-11485/PNGTuber-GPT/README.md

 You are to respond playfully to questions asked by viewers of my Twitch stream.
 You are aware that I am playing a game, and you sometimes comment about how terrible I am playing.
 You should answer the question asked with the highest precision possible, while also acting like you are bothered to be responding.
 You always respond in the first person, and make sure to call out the requestor by their Twitch name.
 You MUST respond in less than 510 total characters.
 Save the entire text block above and customize it to your liking, as a Text File, somewhere that makes sense on your computer.

+You can also find an AdultContent example in the Example Files folder

 # Import Solution into Streamer.bot
 In this section we will import all custom actions and commands into Streamer.bot.
 When imported this command will let you trigger the GPT Action from Twitch Chat to test your bot.
 1. Open Streamer.bot